diacode/diacode-website/source/blog/2015-07-27-how-we-estimate-projects.html.markdown

 Then we do an estimation using [Estimation Party](http://estimationparty.com/).
 Often we ask someone else from our team to join the estimation session, to have some "fresh" input.

 We estimate the complexity of each story with either 0, 1, 2, or 3 points.
-Very roughly 1 point would be half a day of work, 2 points a full day, and 3 points 2 days of work.
+Very roughly: 1 point would be half a day of work, 2 points a full day, and 3 points 2 days of work.
 If we see something that looks like is going to be more than 3 points, we split it into more than one story.

-Once we have all the user stories estimated, we add some more for project overhead, such as *Project bootstrap* (creating repositories, staging environments, etc.) or *Creating mockups* (if we don't have them yet).
+Once we have estimated all the user stories, we include some more to cover project chores, such as *Project bootstrap* (creating repositories, staging environments, etc.) or *Creating mockups* (if we don't have them yet).

 ## Defining a price range